timpanogos/eveonline-third-party-documentation/docs/sso/authentication.md

 It is also important to note that the authorization code is single use only.

-The you need to make an HTTP POST to `https://login.eveonline.com/oauth/token` to exchange the authorization code with an access token.
+You need to make a POST request to `https://login.eveonline.com/oauth/token` to exchange the authorization code for an access token.
 Example request:
 ```http
 POST https://login.eveonline.com/oauth/token HTTP/1.1